-Article 20(1) of the ICCPR provides that 'Any propaganda for war shall be prohibited by law.'
+- Article 20(1) of the ICCPR provides that '[a]ny propaganda for war shall be prohibited by law'. - Article 5 of the American Convention provides in its relevant part that '[a]ny propaganda for war ...' shall be considered an offence punishable by law.

-Propaganda for war is prohibited and engaging in it is an offence.
+■ Propaganda for war is prohibited and engaging therein is an offence.

-It is interesting to note that the international instruments use exceptionally strong language in relation to propaganda for war.
+■ It is interesting to note that the international instruments use exceptionally strong language in relation to propaganda for war.
 This is not just content which governments may legitimately restrict; indeed, governments are required to prohibit such content and to make the publication thereof an offence.